Something Wrong with Church?

 and oneness of heart, praising God, and having favour with all the people. ...

-they had then seems a bit different from the routine, once or twice a week, worship
+they had then seems a bit different from the routine, once-a-week, song & sermon

-to their own family (if they have one), and where many attenders have large and/or
+to their own family: if they have one, and where many people have large and/or

-multiple houses while others are living in their cars, tents or sleeping
+multiple houses while others are living in their cars, vans, tents and/or sleeping

-bags, and are often dependent on food stamps and/or welfare from an increasingly godless
+bags, while others are dependent on welfare from an increasingly godless

 know love by this, that He laid down His life for us; and we ought to lay down

 whoever has the world's goods, and beholds his brother in need and closes his